-Understanding ID Numbers, Owners, and Customers
+Understanding Truck IDs, Owners, and Customers

 Cash Customer